Tony607/TypeApp/README.md

 # Type App
-A GUI automaticly types.
+A GUI automatically types.
 Use case, initial server setup with noVNC/QEMU terminal where copy paste is not available.
 ### Quick start
 #### Install dependencies
 pip3 install pyautogui wx